Available for work

 Stackr

 Offline-first AI notes PWA iterated across 47+ versions.
-Used as a regression testing ground every time a feature was added or removed.
+I used my own apps to observe and debug real failure cases during development.
 Caught a critical auth failure caused by iOS Safari's Intelligent Tracking Prevention blocking Supabase session persistence on PWA reinstall — isolated the caching conflict and documented the fix path.

 Visit project